WebReflection/perseverant/README.md

 const storage = perseverant.createInstance({
-  name,       // by default 'global' folder,     // by default $HOME/.config/perseverant serializer  // by default JSON
+  name,       // by default 'global' folder,     // by default $HOME/.config/perseverant serializer, // by default JSON password,   // if provided, it's used to encrypt cipher      // if there is a password is used as cipher
+              // by default it's aes256
 }):Perseverant

 // retrieve a key (read key file)